School Device Options

 Another reason we chose iPad in the school is the range of great educational apps that are available.
 Students love using PicCollage and Aviary to present their work.
 We also use Edmodo for content sharing, Geogebra for Maths, Quizlet for revision quizzes and iMovie for recording and editing videos.

-For more information on our great range of iPads for school download our iPad Device Flyer
+For more information on our great range of iPads for school, check out our iPad for Education page:

 For information on the training our teachers provide to get most of your iPad download our Apple Training Guide or visit our